 - Lift your back toward the ceiling, scooping your abs up into the ribs, tucking your hips, rounding your shoulders and dropping your head toward the ground.

-- Ground down through hands and knees and drop your belly toward the floor, lifting your chest and head as your hips angle forward and tailbone reaches away to stretch lower/middle back.
+- Ground down through your hands and knees and drop your belly toward the floor, lifting your chest and head as your hips angle forward and your tailbone reaches away.

-- Keeping lengthen in the spine, slowly lift the right knee toward your chest, as deep as you can reach without compromising alignment of the hips (don't let the hips drop).
+- Keeping a flat back, slowly lift your right knee toward your chest, as high as you can reach without letting your hips lift or sag.

-- Set the right foot back and repeat on the left leg.
+- Return your right foot back to plank position and repeat on the left leg.

-- Focus on control and precision of each movement.
-Connect the mind to movement, thinking about engaging the glutes to lift while the abs pull the leg to the chest.
+Focus on control and precision with each movement.
+Think about engaging your glutes and abs to pull each leg to your chest.

-- Hold for 10 seconds, then add 10 hip pulses (tiny movements up and down) to intensify exercise.
+- Hold for 10 seconds, then add 10 tiny pulses up and down to intensify the exercise.

 Reps: 3 on each side